- Feature Links

 (i) That will result in less than 65% of the subject property being retained as native vegetation; or

 (ii) That will result in reducing the native vegetation on the subject property by any amount if that property had native vegetation existing on less than 65% of the property as of the effective date of the moratorium.

 (iii) Provided, that this Section B does not apply to complete land use applications (see BIMC Table 2.16.010-1) that were submitted prior to the effective date of the moratorium, and to the resultant site work and associated approvals related to such complete land use applications.

 C. Major Site Plan and Design Review and Major Conditional Use Permit proposals that are not otherwise subject to this moratorium and that did not, before the effective date of the moratorium, have a pre-application conference on the Planning Department’s calendar.
 Provided, that the moratorium does not apply to Major Site Plan and Design Review and Major Conditional Use Permit proposals for properties located in the Mixed Use Town Center/Central Core Overlay District.

 A. Permits and approvals for affordable housing projects that qualify as Housing Design Demonstration Project (HDDP) Tier 3 projects pursuant to BIMC 2.16.020.Q. and Table 2.16.020.Q-1, and

-B. Permits and approvals for government facilities and structures; private vocational training institutions, preschools, K-12, and higher education facilities; wireless communication facilities; and emergency medical and disaster relief facilities.
+B. Permits and approvals for government facilities and structures; educational facilities and preschools; wireless communication facilities; and emergency medical and disaster relief facilities.

 The moratorium does not apply to building or land use applications that are already vested.